 These easy chocolate brownies are fudgy, moist and ready in less than an hour.
 Plus, they store well on the counter.
 So, you can make them ahead of time and have a tasty, sweet treat ready for the whole week.

-This chocolate brownie recipe also freezes well, making it easy to create double or triple batches at a time.
 Then, you can defrost a brownie or two whenever you have a sweet craving.
 This is perhaps my absolute favourite brownie recipe because of the rich consistency, flavour, and addition of veggies!

 Courgettes are the secret ingredient in this easy brownie recipe.
 They help add moisture and nutrients to the brownies.
+Other vegetables that could work would be grated carrot and beetroot.

-You’re adding a delightful richness to these chocolate brownies by including milk chocolate.
+Using dark chocolate helps boost the nutrients in this brownies recipe or you’re adding a delightful richness to these chocolate brownies by including milk chocolate.
 Milk chocolate chunks and chocolate chips also work well in this recipe.

 As there is already salt in the chocolate, you can avoid a high sodium intake by using unsalted butter.